 The beer selection, like most of the products carried by Aldi, isn't deep: A few well-selected brands in six-packs.
 But for the most part, Aldi shines in this department.
 Its six-packs of Brecken Bock Beer go for $6.99, not bad for an imported beer.
 Brewed in Belgium, this bock scores a 4 on a scale of 5 as rated by Beer Advocate.

-Also on tap in select Aldi stores right now is Brens, a lager selling for $6.49 a six pack.
-And for seven bucks, pick up six-packs of Wernesgruner Pilsner, a German lager imported to the U.S. just for Aldi.
+Also typically on tap in select Aldi stores right now is Brens, a lager selling for under $7 a six pack.
+And for six bucks, pick up four-pack cans of Wernesgruner Pilsner, a German lager imported to the U.S. just for Aldi.
 This pilsner, from a brewery founded in 1436, is tagged a "buy it" by the Chicago Tribune, which called it "full bodied, with a pleasant muscular bite and crisp bitter edge" and noted it was preferable to Heineken or Stella.
 It's also less expensive.

 The Trib's beer guru also liked Aldi's Kinroo Blue ($6.49), another exclusive aimed at Blue Moon fans.
 It's a Belgium wit "boasting fairly rich and silky texture, with orange peel notes that lurch into orange sherbet overtones."